Laplacian Convolutional Representation for Traffic Time Series Imputation: Introduction

-Considering the importance of temporal regularization techniques in regulating the behavior of global low-rank models, we are inspired to develop a tailored regularizer for CircNNM to improve its capability of local trends modeling while maintaining the algorithm efficiency through FFT.
-Therefore, using the fact that the Laplacian matrix of a circulant graph is a circulant matrix, we first introduce a novel Laplacian-matrix-based temporal regularization to the CircNNM problem.
-Next, we develop an efficient algorithm to solve the proposed Laplacian convolutional representation (LCR) using the alternating direction method of multipliers (ADMM) and FFT.
-The proposed imputation method is evaluated on several real-world traffic flow datasets.
-The experimental results demonstrate that the proposed method can achieve better performance than the state-of-the-art baseline methods in terms of both accuracy and efficiency.
-The contribution of this work is three-fold: \begin{itemize} \item We introduce a circular Laplacian kernel and use it to define a temporal regularization term for characterizing the local trends in traffic time series.
-Following that definition, the Laplacian temporal regularization can be formulated as a circular convolution operation. \item We propose a low-rank completion model---LCR---by modeling global trends as the nuclear norm of a circulant matrix and modeling local trends by a Laplacian temporal regularization.
-According to the properties of the circulant matrix and circular convolution, we present a fast implementation of LCR through FFT. \item We demonstrate the imputation performance of LCR on some real-world traffic flow datasets and verify the importance of Laplacian temporal regularization in LCR.
-The model is well-suited to sparse traffic flow time series that are characterized by both seasonality and non-seasonality.
-In addition, due to the fast implementation via FFT with relatively low complexity, the proposed model is scalable to large and high-dimensional imputation problems. \end{itemize}
+The default structure of most low-rank models---rank minimization whose objective is essentially converted into the nuclear norm minimization and takes a singular value thresholding \cite{candes2010matrix, cai2010singular}---does not ensure local smoothness.
+Thus, it requires us to model both global and local trends in a unified framework.
+In the literature, there are several ways to characterize the local spatial and temporal dependencies in data-driven machine learning models.
+For example, on the spatial dimension, Laplacian regularization has become a standard technique to impose local consistency (see e.g., \cite{cai2010graph, mao2018spatio}).
+On the temporal dimension, the local smoothness is often characterized using time series smoothing and autoregression explicitly (see e.g., \cite{xiong2010temporal, yu2016temporal, chen2022nonstationary}).
+Considering the importance of temporal regularization in regulating the behavior of global low-rank models, we are inspired to develop a tailored regularization for CircNNM to reinforce local trends while maintaining the algorithm's efficiency through FFT.
+Thus, using the fact that the Laplacian matrix of a circulant graph is a circulant matrix, we first introduce a novel temporal regularization to CircNNM.
+Next, we develop an efficient algorithm to solve the proposed Laplacian convolutional representation (LCR) using the alternating direction method of multipliers (ADMM).
+The contribution of this work is three-fold: \begin{itemize} \item We introduce a circular Laplacian kernel and use it to define a temporal regularization for characterizing the local trends in time series.
+By doing so, the temporal regularization can be formulated with circular convolution and draw the connection with FFT. \item We propose a low-rank completion model---LCR---by characterizing global trends of sparse traffic time series as the nuclear norm of a circulant matrix and modeling local trends by the temporal regularization simultaneously.
+According to the properties of the circulant matrix and circular convolution, we present a fast implementation of LCR through FFT. \item We empirically verify the importance of temporal regularization in LCR.
+Further, due to the fast implementation via FFT with log-linear time complexity, LCR is scalable to large imputation problems.
+The experimental results demonstrate that LCR performs better than the state-of-the-art baseline methods in terms of both accuracy and efficiency. \end{itemize}